microsoft/WhatTheHack/999-SAPonAzure/Student/01-SAP-Auto-Deployment.md

 Step 10: At the end of the execution, locate Window Jumpbox  (pipwinbox) and note the public IP address in order to RDP to the Window Jumpbox.
 Use the following login credential:  azureuser/Welcome!2345

-Step 11: [Manual correction process] Logon to portal: go to ANF account created and display each ANF volumes and check the export policy for every volume has “Root Access” to be “On”.
-If it shows “Off” then change it to “On” and save – for each NetApp file volumes.
+Step 11: [Manual correction process] Logon to portal: go to ANF account created and display each ANF volumes and check the export policy for every volume, make sure that the “Root Access” is set “On”.
+If it shows “Off” then change it to “On” and save – this is needed for each NetApp file volumes.

 ![image](https://user-images.githubusercontent.com/81709232/115282173-bd1f1400-a0fe-11eb-8cb3-8d76f2def7f9.png)